 The route is very straightforward and on occasion also uses ladders.
 The cross above the Lorenzi hut will be visible most of the way up.

-From rifugio Lorenzi it takes around 1,5-2 hours to get to the summit.
-From the top you get 360 degrees views toward the Sorapis group to the south, where the via ferrata Giro del Sorapiss runs.
+From Rifugio Lorenzi, it takes around 1,5-2 hours to get to the summit.
+From the top, you get 360 degrees views toward the Sorapiss group to the south where the via ferrata Giro del Sorapiss runs.

 To the north you can see Lago di Landro (Dürrensee) and slightly to the east the famous Tre Cime.
-If you look west you will see the Tofane group standing proudly above Cortina.
+If you look west you will see the Tofane group standing proudly above the town of Cortina D’Ampezzo.
 Make sure to bring a map with you (Tabacco 03) to be able to distinguish all the peaks around you.

-Being able to look at it all from above 3000 metres is a great reward for the effort you have put in to get here.
+Being able to look at it all from above 3000 meters is a great reward for the effort you have put in to get here.

 To have the best chances for good weather make sure to start as early as possible.
-The weather in the Dolomites often follows the same pattern with crystal clear blue skies in the morning, cloud built up during the day turning into afternoon storms.
+The weather in the Dolomites often follows the same pattern with crystal clear blue skies in the morning, and cloud build-up during the day, turning into storms by the afternoon.

 Extension to via ferrata Ivano Dibona

-Once you make it back down from the summit of Cristallo di Mezzo to rifugio Lorenzi, you can head across to the other side of the saddle, where the gondola used to end, and hike to the famous suspension bridge along the via ferrata Ivano Dibona.
+Once you make it back down from the summit of Cristallo di Mezzo to Rifugio Lorenzi, you can head across to the other side of the saddle and hike to the famous suspension bridge along the via ferrata Ivano Dibona.

 The short detour is well worth it.
 It will only take 45 minutes to an hour there and back.
 Walking along the bridge and looking down will make your heart beat faster.
-You will also get a perfect view of the ridgeline you were climbing on along via ferrata Marino Bianchi.
+You will also get the perfect view of the ridgeline where you were climbing earlier along the via ferrata Marino Bianchi.

-If you are not up for it or like me plan to come back another time just retrace your journey along the scree gully between rifugio Lorenzi and rifugio Son Forca.
-The way down will be swifter then the way up.
+If you are not up for it or like me, plan to come back another time, just retrace your journey down the scree gully between Rifugio Lorenzi and Rifugio Son Forca.
+The good news is, the way down will be a lot swifter than the way up.

-I made a good use of my hiking poles and decided to run back down taking big steps.
+I made good use of my hiking poles and decided to run back down, taking big steps.
 I was back in Son Forca hut within 45 minutes, where a glass of beer and obligatory strudel waited for me!